 ENTREPRENEURS: DINKA

-In a single consultancy, all the specialists necessary to advise entrepreneurs and owners of small and medium-sized companies.
-Sandra Felsenstein created it in view of the evidence that they accompany those who do not benefit from external advice.
+In a single consulting firm, all the specialists necessary to advise entrepreneurs and owners of small and medium-sized businesses.
+Sandra Felsenstein created it due to the evidence that they accompany those who do not benefit from external advice.

-Sandra Felsenstein called her company DINKA because it is the acronym – slightly modified – for Argentine Contemporary Designs..
-His sign, born in 2005, began by advising local designers to market their products abroad.
-But soon, entrepreneurs and SMEs seeking advice from this industrial engineer began to come from multiple activity sectors.. and in parallel, Clear, the reasons for consultation were also diversified.
+Sandra Felsenstein called her company DINKA because it is the acronym – slightly modified – for Contemporary Argentine Designs.
+His firm, founded in 2005, began advising local designers to market their products abroad.
+But soon entrepreneurs and SMEs began to come from multiple sectors of activity seeking advice from this industrial engineer.
+And in parallel, of course, the reasons for consultation also diversified.

-There are currently six groups into which the firm divides the projects for which it works.
-Among them are: project startup and new business; commercial management; restructuring and organization of family businesses and sales management, which is the most recently incorporated specialty.
-The other two consulting areas of DINKA are "transversal", because they cross all areas of any type of project: professionalization of SMEs and optimization of resources.
-Namely, answers for all questions.
+There are currently six groups into which the firm divides the projects it works for.
+Among them are: startup projects and new businesses; commercial management; restructuring and organization of family businesses and sales management, which is the most recently incorporated specialty.
+The other two areas of DINKA consulting are “transversal”, because they cross all areas of any type of project: professionalization of SMEs and optimization of resources.
+That is, answers for all concerns.

-“Everything was born from the observation that SMEs cannot hire specialists for every need”, cuenta Felsenstein.
-“Very punctual works for very large companies, but the small and medium ones need something more comprehensive”.
+“Everything was born from the observation that SMEs cannot hire specialists for every need,” says Felsenstein.
+“Very punctual works for very large companies, but small and medium ones need something more comprehensive.”

-In time, was incorporating consulting areas on demand and, in consecuense, summoning consultants with different profiles, in order to cover the entire spectrum of customer needs.
+Over time, it incorporated consulting areas on demand and, consequently, called on consultants with different profiles, in order to cover the entire spectrum of client needs.

-The work modality is by projects..
-“I always have the first meeting with the client.
-There I interpret what your need is”, narrates the entrepreneur.
-"That allows me to detect which of the consultants in our team is the most suitable for him".
-Once the problem on which to start is defined, a plan is agreed with the client to work by modules, each of which can be conducted by a different specialist.
+The work modality is by projects.
+"I always have the first meeting with the client.
+There I interpret what their need is," says the entrepreneur.
+“This allows me to detect which of the consultants on our team is the most suitable for him.”
+Once the problem on which to start has been defined, a plan is agreed with the client to work in modules, each of which can be led by a different specialist.

-Then, a working time is established with the consultant to reach a specific objective, which can be a module.
-“Five months is a good time to achieve a goal.
-The first month is always diagnosis: get to know the company and the people who make it up; put on the shirt", desgrana Felsenstein.
+Then, a work time is established with the consultant to reach a specific objective, which may be a module.
+"Five months is a good period to achieve an objective.
+The first month is always a diagnosis: getting to know the company and the people who make it up; putting on the shirt," says Felsenstein.

-“In the next three or four months the module is completed.
-But sometimes projects have several modules - and therefore, several specialists – so they can last a year, a year and a half or more, indicates, and highlights: “After three months they already see results and, when that happens to them, they always want to continue.”
+"In the next three or four months the module is completed.
+But sometimes the projects have several modules - and therefore, several specialists - so they can last a year, a year and a half or more," he indicates, and highlights: "After three months they already see results and, when that happens to them, they always want to continue."

 strategic partner